Kimcha Rajkumar - Psychotherapist MBACP

 Training, qualifications & experience

 I am a psychotherapist and a Registered Member of the British Association of Counselling and Psychotherapy.
 I abide by their code of ethics.
 I hold a Diploma in Integrative Counselling from the Minster Centre in London, an MA in Integrative Counselling and Psychotherapy from Middlesex University and an MA in Graduate Liberal Studies from Simon Fraser University in Vancouver, Canada.

 What happens after contacting me?

 If I have availability I will offer an assessment session.
-Assessment sessions last 50 minutes and offer us the opportunity to get to know each other and see if we think we might make a good fit.
+Assessment sessions last 50 minutes and give us the opportunity to get to know each other and see if we think we might make a good fit.
 I will want to learn more about you including about your family, work, health and support networks.
 We'll talk about why you are seeking therapy at this point in your life and what you hope to gain from it.
 You can ask any questions you may have about therapy and how I work.

-By the end of the assessment session we should both have a better understanding of if we think we can work together, if therapy might be a helpful and what you would like to focus on.
+By the end of the assessment session we should both have a sense of whether we think we can work together, if therapy might be a helpful and what you would like to focus on.
 It isn't a good idea to make a decision immediately.
 I always advise going away and seeing how the time we have spent together feels for you.
-Then, if you feel you'd like to go ahead and I think that I can help we'll make an appointment to have our first session.
+Then, if you feel you'd like to work together, and I think that I can help, we'll make an appointment to have our first session.